-I suggest you get a dedicated note book for this purpose, so that you can keep your shopping lists instead of throwing them away after each shop (or having no list at all).
-This way you’ll gradually build up a record of what you buy.
+Get a dedicated note book and label it your "Supermarket Notebook."
+Then you can keep your shopping lists instead of throwing them away after each shopping trip (or not having a list at all), and you can gradually build up a record of your buying habits.
 Date each list, and scribble at the bottom what you spent.
 Or staple the receipt to the page.

 Keep the next page blank, for notes.
 That way, as you're writing your shopping list or when you get home and you're stapling your receipt in, you'll have space to scribble down a few notes about whatever comes to mind that might be relevant.

 "If I'd actually written a list last time, I wouldn't have forgotten the rice/tissues/dish detergent.
 Then we wouldn't have had to go to the supermarket twice in one week..."

 You could also turn to the last page/s of the note book and put down a few notes about how you’d like this journey to look, why its important to you, and/or where you’d like it to take you to.

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe."